openstack/taskflow/doc/source/atoms.rst

 An atom is the smallest unit in taskflow which acts as the base for other classes.
 Atoms have a name and a version (if applicable).
-An atom is expected to name desired input values (requirements) and name outputs (provided values), see :doc:`arguments_and_results` page for a complete reference about these inputs and outputs.
+An atom is expected to name desired input values (requirements) and name outputs (provided values), see the :doc:`arguments and results <arguments_and_results>` page for a complete reference about these inputs and outputs.

 .. automodule:: taskflow.atom